SmartDianLab/FineTec/README.md

 ## 📊 Dataset

-The **FineGym-skeleton-V2** dataset is a human skeleton-based action recognition benchmark derived from [FineGym](https://sdolivia.github.io/FineGym/).
+The **FineGym-skeleton** dataset is a human skeleton-based action recognition benchmark derived from [FineGym](https://sdolivia.github.io/FineGym/).
 It provides temporally precise, fine-grained gymnastics annotations together with 2D human pose sequences extracted from RGB subaction clips.
-The dataset contains two subsets: **Gym99-skeleton-V2** and **Gym288-skeleton-V2**.
+The dataset contains two subsets: **Gym99-skeleton** and **Gym288-skeleton**.

 This dataset supports research on: